Bothriocephalus acheilognathi: Life cycle

 The life cycle of B. acheilognathi involves a definitive host, a fish, and an intermediate host, a copepod.
 The adult tapeworm is hermaphroditic; each proglottid has a complete set of both male and female reproductive organs and produces eggs via self-fertilization.
 The tapeworm is sensitive to temperature, in addition the species is thermophilic; lower temperatures interfere and delay development and completion of the life cycle.
 The eggs are released into the water through the fish fecal material, where they hatch into free-swimming hexacanth (six-hooked) larvae.
-Between 1–28 days, the eggs will hatch according to the water temperature range it is in.
-Eggs that hatch within 1–5 days occur at temperatures between 28-30 °C and eggs that hatch within 10–28 days occur at temperatures between 14- 15 °C.
+Between 1 and 28 days, the eggs will hatch according to the water temperature range it is in.
+Eggs that hatch within 1–5 days occur at temperatures between 28 and 30 °C and eggs that hatch within 10–28 days occur at temperatures between 14 and 15 °C.

 When the free-swimming larvae, called coracidia, are eaten by copepods (intermediate host), it penetrates into the gut wall, travels to the coelom, and develops into a second larval stage called a procercoid (infective form) all within 6–10 days.
 Once the infected copepods are eaten by the fish hosts, the procercoid rapidly transform into the plerocercoid stage and attaches to the intestinal gut wall, where it develops into the adult parasite over the course of 21–23 days.